-Out of all of this list the lunch box was easily my favourite item, most mornings I love a big bowl of porridge!
+Out of everything on the essentials list, the lunch box was easily my favourite item as most mornings I love a big bowl of porridge!
 It gets me going for the day.
-Luckily at this festival they had a food trucks, one sold a lovely big bowl of porridge.
+Luckily at this festival they had food trucks, one of which sold a lovely big bowl of porridge.
 They were selling them in either plastics tubs (yucky!) or cardboard tubs for a bigger option.
-With my handy lunch box I could just ask them to put the porridge in it and wash it out after, bobs your uncle!
+With my handy lunch box I could just ask them to put the porridge in it and wash it out after.
+Bob's your uncle!

-Making ZW snacks can be a lifesaver because it stops 'hangryness' for this festival I made flapjacks, brought nuts, dried fruit and fruit.
-It's often a struggle to bring ZW snacks that last the whole 4 days, but flapjack can do just that plus it's a great slow releasing energy booster.
+Making zero waste snacks can be a lifesaver too, as it stops 'hangryness'.
+For this festival I made flapjacks and brought nuts, as well as dried and fresh fruit with me.
+It's often a struggle to bring zero waste snacks that last the whole four days, but flapjacks can do just that – plus they're a great, slow-releasing energy booster.

-Because I was travelling to the festival by train being light weight was essential and carrying lots of ZW essentials can weight you down, that's why I chose not to take any ready made meals with me they would weigh me down and also take up a lot of rucksack space.
-This mean I spent more at the festival but with a lunch box to put food in it didn't make any negative impact on the environment.
+Because I was travelling to the festival by train, being light-weight was essential.
+Carrying lots of zero waste essentials can weight you down, that's why I chose not to take any ready made meals with me they would take up a lot of rucksack space.
+This did mean I spent more money at the festival, but with a lunch box to put food in it didn't make any negative impact on the environment.

 Water bottles are great at festivals!
 Especially with a karabina, that way you can clip it to you the whole day and it's easily accessible.
-I opted for a double lined metal bottle because then in the morning you can have tea or coffee from the same bottle.
+I opted for a double-lined metal bottle, as you can also have a hot drink from it in the mornings.

-A cup is great for alcohol, it's re-fillable and if you choose a metal one very it's light and easy to clean.
+Having a reusable cup is also great for alcohol – it's durable, great for the environment and if you choose a metal one very it's light and easy to clean.

-Soap is a must if your staying for more than one night, I know lots of people at festivals often don't shower and use baby wipes.
-But think of what all those wasted baby wipes will be doing to our poor planet.
-I opted for soap it's great to wash not only yourself but also clothes just in case!
-Plus the shampoo soap from Lush washes everything, its light weight and compact.
-Using my bottle I often used that to shower (as the queue was so big) with the soap I didn't have a need for baby wipes.
+Soap is a must if you're staying for more than one night.
+I know lots of people at festivals often don't shower and use baby wipes, but think of what all those wasted baby wipes will be doing to our poor planet.
+I opted for soap as it's great to wash not only yourself but also clothes just in case!
+The shampoo soap from Lush washes everything, its light weight and compact; I often used my reusable bottle to shower (as the queue was so big) with the soap, meaning I didn't have a need for baby wipes.

-The Tandem festival was great at recycling and toilet waste, but a lot of festivals struggle with this aspect.
-I recommend bringing at least one roll of compostable toilet paper (Who gives a crap) that way at least you know your paper will degrade quicker.
+The Tandem Festival was great at recycling and toilet waste, but a lot of festivals struggle with this aspect.
+I recommend bringing at least one roll of compostable toilet paper (Who Gives a Crap) and that way at least you know your paper will degrade faster.

-Charlotte discovered this make up remover cloth, it gets rid of make up without an moisturiser.
-It's pure genius apparently the fibers in the cloth are so small they remove make up, you just need a dab of water to wash it off.
+Charlotte discovered this make up remover cloth which gets rid of make up without any moisturiser.
+It's pure genius – the fibers in the cloth are so small that they remove the make up, you just need a dab of water to wash it off.

-Finally I know festivals are all about letting loose and going a bit wild!
-Me and Charlotte have yet to discover ZW condoms but often these are a must so for now I recommend Durex but we will keep looking for them.
+Finally, I know festivals are all about letting loose and going a bit wild!
+Me and Charlotte have yet to discover zero waste condoms but often these are a must, so for now I recommend Durex but we will keep looking for them.